gulpjs/liftoff/README.md

 To try the example, do the following:

-1. Install the sample project `hacker` with `npm install -g hacker`
+1. Install the sample project `hacker` with `npm install -g hacker`.
 2. Make a `Hackerfile.js` with some arbitrary javascript it.
+3. Install hacker next to it with `npm install hacker`.
 3. Run `hacker` while in the same parent folder.

 For extra credit, try writing your `Hackerfile` in coffeescript.
 Then, run `hacker --require coffee-script`.
 Make sure you install coffee-script locally, though.